-- a) Oversight of the Benchmark design: - i.
-Periodic review of the definition of the Benchmark and its Methodology; - ii.
+- Periodic review of the definition of the Benchmark and its Methodology; - ii.
 Taking measures to remain informed about issues and risks to the Benchmark, as well as commissioning external reviews of the Benchmark (as appropriate); - iii.
-Overseeing any changes to the Benchmark Methodology, including assessing whether the Methodology continues to appropriately measure the underlying Interest, reviewing proposed and implemented changes to the Methodology, and authorizing or requesting the Administrator to undertake a consultation with Stakeholders where daily production of the Benchmarks, and includes the Chief Risk Officer and other senior staff from various control areas of the Federal Reserve Bank of New York.
-For the Repo Benchmarks, the SOFR Averages, and the SOFR Index, the Committee also includes a representative of the U.S. Department of the Treasury's Office of Financial Research (OFR).
+Overseeing any changes to the Benchmark Methodology, including assessing whether the Methodology continues to appropriately measure the underlying Interest, reviewing proposed and implemented changes to the Methodology, and authorizing or requesting the Administrator to undertake a consultation with Stakeholders where known or its Subscribers on such changes as per Principle 12; and - iv.
+Reviewing and approving procedures for termination of the Benchmark, including guidelines that set out how the Administrator should consult with Stakeholders about such cessation. - b) Oversight of the integrity of Benchmark determination and control framework: - Overseeing the management and operation of the Benchmark, including activities related to Benchmark determination undertaken by a third party; - ii.
+Considering the results of internal and external audits, and following up on the implementation of remedial actions highlighted in the results of these audits; and - iii.
+Overseeing any exercise of Expert Judgment by the Administrator and ensuring Published Methodologies have been followed.